fnl/medic/README.rst

 Version History
 ===============

+2.3.0
+  - Added special argument "ALL" to write/delete all records.
 2.2.0
   - Ensured compatibility with the MEDLINE DTD updates for 2015 and cleaned some code pieces.
     Includes a fix for the bad (long) keyword in PMID 25114415 (with a carriage return).